thomhines/cinch/README.md

 Cinch 0.6
 =========

-A simple, streamlined plugin to minimize and cache JS/CSS files.
+A simple, streamlined way to combine, compress, and cache web files.